Nestor Nestor’s history is entwined with the growth of arbitration in Romania; both have flourished in recent years

 In 1989, when Romania changed its political system, foreign investment became essential – even as the country struggled to implement the rule of law and free market principles.
 Arbitration became an essential economic tool during that period and, as a result, Romanian businesses and firms that grew up then – such as Nestor Nestor – are well-versed in it.

 The practice is led by Ana Diculescu-Sova and partner Simona Neagu, who are identified by directories as effective advocates.

 Ciobanu works closely with partner Sorina Cretu, who joined the firm as a lateral hire from rival Stoica & Asociatii.
-The firm made its debut in the GAR 100 last year.

 Who uses it?

 The firm is co-counsel with Freshfields Bruckhaus Deringer to the Romanian government in a long-running ICSID case initiated by European Food.
 The damages claimed in the case – which began in 2006 – total more than €500 million.
 A decision is still pending.

 Other clients have included energy producer Electrocentrale Bucharest, investment fund Bluehouse Capital, Dutch consultancy Vapro, and US construction group Bechtel.

 The firm is also assisting Arlyn in its bid for recognition and enforcement in Romania of an LCIA award worth more than €70 million.
 In separate cases, it is also advising clients Portinox and Scandstick as they seek similar recognition of arbitral awards in Romania.